spheronFdn/documentations/docs/sdk/sdk-payments.md

 async getUserBalance(a: string): Promise<any>
 ```

-ArGo token balance of the user can be fetched using this function.
+Spheron token balance of the user can be fetched using this function.
 Especially useful to perform balance checks.

 **Args**-